renebarto/baremetal/doc/tutorials/01-setting-up-for-development.md

 ## Development environment {#TUTORIAL_01_SETTING_UP_FOR_DEVELOPMENT_DEVELOPMENT_ENVIRONMENT}

 The development environment can be as simple as a text editor and running commands on the command prompt.
 For Linux, we will use this approach.
 For Windows, we will be using Visual Studio, however we will also start with the command line, as using Visual Studio requires a bit more configuration.

 ### Windows {#TUTORIAL_01_SETTING_UP_FOR_DEVELOPMENT_DEVELOPMENT_ENVIRONMENT_WINDOWS}

-The current choice for Visual Studio 2019 has to do with the fact that previously, debugging on QEMU (Linux or baremetal) with Visual Studio 2022 did not work from within VS, due to a bug.
+The current choice for Visual Studio 2019 has to do with the fact that previously, debugging on QEMU (Linux or bare metal) with Visual Studio 2022 did not work from within VS, due to a bug.
 This was resolved at least in version 17.14.12.
 This tutorial is still based on Visual Studio 2019, but with a few small changes, can also be used for Visual Studio 2022.